chingu-voyages/voyage-project-tier3-planningpoker/README.md

 Just like playing poker with friends, but with a twist – it's all about your tasks!
 Through this app, you'll not only enjoy the process but also become proficient in the Scrum methodology, gaining valuable insights into your skills and those of your teammates.

 But wait, there's more excitement to come!
-For the first time in Chingu, you'll be integrating the OpenAI API.
+For the first time in Chingu, you'll be integrating the OpenAI.
 This means you'll have a virtual teammate joining you in the estimation process, offering valuable insights for each task.
 How cool is that?

 Let's deal the cards and get started!